Screen Shot 2021-06-20 at 10.46.30 AM.png

 Bio - kashena Sampson

-Kashena will release three singles from Time Machine in summer 2021, followed by the full album on September 10, 2021.
+Kashena will release three singles from Ghost Of Me in spring 2025, followed by the full album on June 20th, 2025.

 Press